corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node-operations-upgrading-os-to-ent.md

 * Ensure CorDapps contain Liquibase database management scripts.
 You can check if the CorDapp JAR contains Liquibase scripts as described in [Database update]({{< relref "node/operating/node-operations-cordapp-deployment.md#database-update" >}}).
-If the CorDapp stores data in the custom tables (consult with the CorDapp developer/provider) and it doesn’t contain Liquibase scripts, follow the procedure [to add the script retrospectively]({{< relref "cordapps/database-management.md#adding-scripts-retrospectively-to-an-existing-cordapp" >}}).{{< note >}}
+If the CorDapp stores data in the custom tables (consult with the CorDapp developer/provider) and it does not contain Liquibase scripts, follow the procedure [to add the script retrospectively]({{< relref "cordapps/database-management.md#adding-scripts-retrospectively-to-an-existing-cordapp" >}}).{{< note >}}
 Adding a Liquibase migration script to a CorDapp should be done by a CorDapp developer.{{< /note >}}

 * Generate CorDapp changesets against an empty database.Any custom tables required by CorDapps will have been created manually or by Hibernate upon node startup.
-Because of this, the database doesn’t contain an entry in the *DATABASECHANGELOG* table (usually created by the Liquibase runner).
+Because of this, the database does not contain an entry in the *DATABASECHANGELOG* table (usually created by the Liquibase runner).
 This step aims to add the required log as if these tables were created by Liquibase.First, you need to run Corda Database Management Tool to obtain DDL statements created by Liquibase.
 You should run the tool against an empty database, not the database you are reusing.To run the tool use the following command: